greenboxal/doggohub/doc/user/project/merge_requests.md

 ## Authorization for merge requests

-There are two main ways to have a merge request flow with GitLab:
+There are two main ways to have a merge request flow with DoggoHub:

 1. Working with [protected branches][] in a single repository
-1. Working with forks of an authoritative project
+1. Working with borks of an authoritative project

 [Learn more about the authorization for merge requests.](merge_requests/authorization_for_merge_requests.md)